apiontek/home73k/priv/content/2021/05/2021-05-05_will-i-feel-the-wind.md

 More frightening than curiosity.
 More risk than promise.

-I've long since been unconfined,
-but I'd already forgotten them.
 The familiar posture stuck,
-tucked in tight, cramped, tense, hidden.
+tucked tight, cramped, tense, hidden.
+I didn't notice when I could ease up;

-Holding it that way is what's comfortable.
+Besides, holding that way got comfortable.

 I can't stretch them wide just yet.
 Muscles weak, tingling sharp as I try.
 This burning ache, is it tender love?